 This small little restaurant has a lot of charm with the twelve bar stools and the six cooks working behind the counter.
 I like that it has never grown out of the old world style and loved having a meal in a little place with so much history.

 People were taking pictures and enjoying themselves up and down the bar with the onlookers in line just waiting for someone to leave.
 It also had a lot of old photos and souvenirs that no doubt showcased its rich history.

 Here is an example of the menu that will greet you when you sit down.
 They have everything from seafood by the pound to shrimp cocktail and various salads.
 We opted for the crab salad, clam chowder, and the shrimp cocktail along with a pint of Anchor Steam (my favorite San Francisco brewery).

 The seafood really was amazing.
 The salad was loaded with some of the best crab I have ever eaten and it was piled high.
 The shrimp cocktail had a plethora of shrimp and cocktail sauce and the clam chowder was light and flavorful.
 The standout for me here was the crab salad though.

 The other highlight was, believe it or not, the horseradish.
-I am a huge fan of spicy and love putting horseradish on steak, but when it came out with my seafood I was apprehensive.
-It is homemade though and man was it good, I ended up putting it on everything.
+I am a huge fan of spicy food and love putting horseradish on steak, but when it came out with my seafood, I was apprehensive.
+It is homemade though, and man was it good, I ended up putting it on everything.

 Swan Oyster Depot was a huge hit in my book.
-While I prefer the clam chowder of Splash Cafe, the seafood and the shrimp cocktail were some of the freshest and best tasting fish I have ever had.
-I would have to agree that if seafood is your thing then Swan Oyster Depot really is worth the wait.
+While I prefer the clam chowder of Splash Cafe, the seafood and the shrimp cocktail were some of the freshest and best-tasting fish I have ever had.
+I would have to agree that if seafood is your thing, then Swan Oyster Depot is worth the wait.

 You can get directions below, and if you have a better seafood place you know of in California I would love to hear about it.